industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 which describes the structure of the generated web page containing this documentation.
 The actual contents of the documentation are written in a rich markdown format, and are logically arranged in the sub-folders found in `docs/`.
+Rich here just refers to the fact that we are using extensions of the markdown language that support $\LaTeX$, for instance.
-For instance, the contents of this tutorial can be found in the file `docs/tutorials/contributing.md`.
+To given an example of the structure, the contents of this tutorial can be found in the file `docs/tutorials/contributing.md`.

 We will not discuss mkdocs and its extensions further in this tutorial.
-A novice contributor will find it easiest by following how the existing documentation has been written.
-For further reading the documentation for [mkdocs](https://www.mkdocs.org/), [mkdocstrings-python](https://mkdocstrings.github.io/python/), and [Materials for mkdocs](https://squidfunk.github.io/mkdocs-material/), are offer good reference material.
+A novice contributor will find the easiest time by studying how the existing documentation has been written, and working by example.
+For further reading resources, the documentation for [mkdocs](https://www.mkdocs.org/), [mkdocstrings-python](https://mkdocstrings.github.io/python/), and [Materials for mkdocs](https://squidfunk.github.io/mkdocs-material/), are good reference material.

 ## Integrated development environments

 Thus far, we have separately discussed the tools utilized when developing DESDEO.
-While these tools can be used separately as demonstrated, it is often too inconvenient from a practica point of view.
-In practice, many of the discussed tools are run automatically, or managed though other, arguably more user friendly tools, such as various grpahical user interfaces.
+While these tools can be used as demonstrated, it is often too inconvenient from a practical point of view.
+In practice, many of the discussed tools are run automatically, or managed though other, arguably more user friendly tools, such as various graphical user interfaces.

-Integrated development environments, or IDEs, are progrmas that offer an environment for developing code, often integrating many other tools, such as git and different linters.
+Integrated development environments, or IDEs, are programs that offer an environment for developing code, often integrating many other tools, such as Git and different linters.
 They also offer a text, or rather code, editor for editing the source code found in a project.

-Many different IDEs exists, and the choice of the right IDE is very subjective.
+Many different IDEs exist, and the choice of the right IDE is very subjective.
 For this reason, we have introduced the tools for developing DESDEO on their own, without making assumptions regarding use of any IDE.
-It is also perfectly fine to not use IDEs, but with modern code bases and tools, IDEs can streamline an otherwise complicated tool chain and development process, and thus significantly saving a developer's time.
+It is also perfectly fine to not use IDEs, but with modern code bases and tools, IDEs can streamline an otherwise complicated tool chain and development process, and thus significantly save a developer's time.
-Than being said, we will briefly mention one IDE and some recommended extensions for easing the development and contribution to DESDEO.
+That being said, we will briefly mention one IDE and some recommended extensions for easing the process of developing and contributing to DESDEO.

 ### Visual studio code

-One of the most popular IDEs currently being used, is [Visual studio code](https://code.visualstudio.com/) (vscode for short).
+One of the most popular IDEs currently being used, is [Visual studio code](https://code.visualstudio.com/) (Vscode for short).
 It is available on all major platforms, making it a portable solution.
 Its development is backed by a major company, and it is based on mostly open source software.
 Vscode is also very customizable, and has a plethora of different extensions available, both official and user made.
-[A more open source version is also available](https://vscodium.com/), which mainly disables Microsoft's telemetry and strips the build of the application of other proprietry parts.
-Whichever version we use, they are virtually the same, but the propietary version does come with some extensions that are otherwise not available in the open source version.
-However, these are not relevant for developing DESDEO.
+[A more open source version of Vscode is also available](https://vscodium.com/), which mainly disables Microsoft's telemetry and strips the application of other proprietary parts.
+Whichever version we use, they are virtually the same, but the proprietary version does come with some extensions that are otherwise not available in the open source version.
+However, these are not required or necessary for developing DESDEO.

-Vscode comes with git support out of the box and [is nicely documented](https://code.visualstudio.com/docs/sourcecontrol/overview).
+Vscode comes with Git support out of the box and [is nicely documented](https://code.visualstudio.com/docs/sourcecontrol/overview).
 To manage GitHub specific aspects from Vscode, we need to install the extension [GitHub Pull Requests](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github).
 This extension allows us to make pull request form Vscode, open and browse issues, and much more.

-For better Python support, including support for enabling code auto-completiong, running tests, and debugging, the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) is recommended.
-This extension also support virtual environments, which are automatically activated if they reside in the project itself.
+For better Python support, including support for enabling code auto-completion, running tests, and debugging, the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) is recommended.
+This extension also supports virtual environments, which are automatically activated if they reside in the project's directory.

 For linting and code formatting, [the Ruff extension for Vscode](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) is very useful.
 This extension allows to run Ruff automatically on